-In 2019, the courier, express, and parcel services (CEP) market was worth $336 billion.
+The courier, express, and parcel services (CEP) market is worth over $336 billion.
 This phenomenal growth rate is owed largely to the advancements in e-commerce.
 Revenue generated by the e-commerce sector is estimated to reach around $2.8 trillion with its CAGR (compound annual growth rate) of 21.7%.

 How to Start a Courier Service: